 Treatment may include:

-- stool transplant
+- fecal microbiota transplant

-Visitors to healthcare facilities are advised to:
+Visitors to healthcare facilities should:

 - avoid sitting on beds